Bills

 Version:

-This bill would, for taxable years beginning on or after January 1, 2027, and before January 1, 2032, allow a credit against those taxes to a qualified taxpayer, as defined, equal to $20,000 for each of the first 5 qualifying journalists, as defined, employed by the taxpayer, and $15,000 for each qualifying journalist employed by the taxpayer beyond the first 5.
+This bill would, for taxable years beginning on or after January 1, 2027, and before January 1, 2032, allow a credit against those taxes to a qualified taxpayer, as defined, equal to $20,000 for each qualifying journalist, as defined, employed by the taxpayer, not to exceed 5 qualifying journalists.
+The bill would also allow a credit of $15,000 for each qualifying journalist employed by the taxpayer in excess of 5 qualifying journalists, and a credit of $7,500 for each qualifying part-time journalist, as defined, employed by the taxpayer.
 The bill would allow an additional credit of $15,000 for each qualifying journalist in a new journalism position, as defined.
-The bill would require the amount of the credit exceeding the taxpayers liability to be credited against other amounts due, if any, and would require the balance to be paid from the Tax Relief and Refund Account and refunded to the taxpayer.
-By increasing the payments from the Tax Relief and Refund Account, a continuously appropriated fund, the bill would make an appropriation.
+The bill would require the amount of the credit exceeding the taxpayers liability to be credited against other amounts due, if any, and would require the balance to be paid from the Tax Relief and Refund Account or the Corporation Tax Fund, as specified, and refunded to the taxpayer.
+By increasing the payments from the Tax Relief and Refund Account and the Corporation Tax Fund, which are continuously appropriated funds, the bill would make an appropriation.

 Existing law requires any bill authorizing a new tax expenditure, as defined, to include tax credits, to contain, among other things, specific goals that the tax credit will achieve, detailed performance indicators, and data collection requirements.